-To see Edna's schedule click here.
+To see Courtney's schedule click here.

 Jeff Lang is a certified Yoga Tune Up® instructor in the San Francisco Bay area.
 His focus is on therapeutic alignment, musculature balance, and exploring range of motion.
 He brings a very anatomical and physiological awareness to the classical mechanics of hatha yoga.
 When fun and intelligence combine with breath and compassion, Jeff leaves us with a very real deep connection to well-being and peace.

 He trained at the Avalon Art & Yoga Center in Palo Alto, and has studied under Jill Miller since 2008.
 Jeff brings a wide variety of experience from Shadow Yoga, Vinyasa, Yin, Restorative, Classical Hatha, and Iyengar to plyometric exercises he gleaned during his hockey-playing days and physical therapy exercises.
 His intense self-study gives him an authentic voice whether presenting a meditative insight or a new sequence.
 You will have fun, learn, and feel welcome in any of Jeff's classes.

 Jennifer first turned to yoga as a way to alleviate stress, but quickly realized it was a complete mind and body transformation.
 What started as a means for effective exercise soon also became an opportunity for personal exploration.
 As such, Jennifer's classes are original representations of her mind and soul.
 From her rigorous strength-building flow and breath-focused challenging sequences, to her eclectic music selection and a teaching style that promotes individuality and expression, Jennifer strikes a humble balance between traditional yoga formats and individual creativity.